kevmo314/whep-to-whip/README.md

 go run main.go http://localhost:8080 http://localhost:8081
 ```

+Note that when you run the third command, it **exits completely** but the data will still flow from the publisher to the subscriber.
+Wow!

 ## Limitations

 Unfortunately, because both the publisher and subscriber are expect the other side to renegotiate when necessary, if there is a connection break neither side will know how to perform an ICE restart and the session will be lost.